Subhagatoadak/Ecosystem/AgentsFramework/VisualScoringAgent/README.md

 2. **Install Dependencies:**

-   This project requires Python 3.7 or later.
+   Ensure you have Python 3.7 or later.
 Install the required packages:

    ```bash
    pip install -r requirements.txt